 Q: How is Ethnic Rhinoplasty different from a normal Rhinoplasty procedure?

 Ethnic rhinoplasty procedures are performed on patients of ethnic groups that wish to accentuate or minimize certain characteristics found commonly among certain ethnic groups.
-Features include elevation of the nasal dorsum, reduction in the nostril with an improvement in definition of cartilaginous tips.
+Features include elevation of the nasal dorsum and reduction in the nostril with an improvement in the definition of cartilaginous tips.